Vitamin D Versus Diabetes

 The research has spoken.
 Obesity is not the cause of diabetes in the obese, vitamin D deficiency is.
 In fact, a study presented at the 2015 European Congress on Obesity demonstrated that correcting vitamin D levels could help you lose weight, IF you are vitamin D deficient.
 This is not surprising, considering vitamin D deficiency and obesity are both widespread in the United States.
 But it’s comforting to know that getting more sun exposure and/or taking a vitamin D3 supplement can help prevent the development of diabetes and obesity.

-I explain how to calculate the amount of vitamin D you need in the video ‘Vitamin D vs Disease‘.
-If you have any questions or comment about vitamin D post them below or tweet me on Twitter.
+I explain how to calculate the amount of vitamin D you need in the video 'Vitamin D vs Disease'.
+If you have any questions or anecdotes about vitamin D contact us or comment on our social media pages.

 1 Holick, Michael F. “Vitamin D: importance in prevention of cancers, type 1 diabetes, heart disease, and osteoporosis”.
 The American Journal of Clinical Nutrition, March 2004.
 Web.
 June 2016